OKaluza/fractured/docs/docs.rst

 Fractal
 ~~~~~~~
-This menu contains features relating to the current fractal display:
+This menu contains features relating to the current fractal display (when viewing the welcome page only a subset of the items will be shown on this menu):

 - *New* Create a new fractal and reset all fractal settings to defaults.
-- *Save* stores the current fractal in local storage using the name entered in the *parameters* tab.
-If the name is already used you will be asked if you'd like to overwrite the existing entry.
+- *Store* stores the current fractal in local storage using the name entered in the *parameters* tab.
+If the name is already used you will be asked if you'd like to overwrite the existing entry (This will be cleared if you clear your browsing history!
+To save permanently you must save your session to the server or export).
-- *Share* Upload a fractal to the server, optionally can be published on the site.
+- *Upload* Upload a fractal to the server.
 Responds with a unique URL that can be used to load this fractal.
+- *Share* Publish a fractal to the server (will be displayed in the shared fractals list).
+Responds with a unique URL that can be used to load this fractal.
+- *Share Image* Publish a screenshot of the current fractal to imgur.com (will be displayed in the shared images list).
+Responds with a unique URL that can be used to view this image.
-- *Saved Fractals* displays a sub-menu of all the saved fractals, with thumbnail images if available.
+- *Stored Fractals* displays a sub-menu of all the fractals in local storage, with thumbnail images if available.
 Clicking on one of these saved entries loads that fractal and displays it.
 After loading a fractal it will be selected in this list and a [ X ] button appears which can be used to delete the fractal from the list.
+- *Palettes* displays a sub-menu of all the gradient palettes saved in local storage.
+Clicking on one of these saved entries loads that palette.
+After loading a palette it will be selected in this list and a [ X ] button appears which can be used to delete the palette from the list.
+Press *Save Palette* to store the current palette, *Export Palette* to download it as a file and *Palette to URL* creates a url that can be used to load a palette.
 - *Formula Sets* sub-menu of available saved formula sets and options relating to them.
 - *Save As...*

-  - *JPEG Image* / *PNG Image* downloads the fractal image display as an image file.
+  - *JPEG Image* / *PNG Image* grabs a screen shot of the current fractal image display as an image file of the chosen type.
   - *Fractal File* export and download the current fractal parameters and formula as a fractal data text file.
   - *Fractal URL* export and download the current fractal parameters and formula as self-contained URL with all the information necessary to display the fractal.